ansible-collections/junipernetworks.junos/docs/junipernetworks.junos.junos_security_policies_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>Block the service at the firewall The device drops the packet and sends a TCP reset (RST) segment to the source host for TCP traffic and an ICMP “destination unreachable, port unreachable” message (type 3, code 3) for UDP traffic</div>
+                        <div>Block the service at the firewall The device drops the packet and sends a TCP reset (RST) segment to the source host for TCP traffic and an ICMP &quot;destination unreachable, port unreachable&quot; message (type 3, code 3) for UDP traffic</div>
                 </td>
             </tr>
                                 <tr>